vsouza/awesome-ios/README.md

  * [OpenSourceController](https://github.com/terflogag/OpenSourceController) - The simplest way to display the libraries licences used in your application. :large_orange_diamond:
  * [App-Update-Tracker](https://github.com/Stunner/App-Update-Tracker) - Easily detect and run code upon app installation or update.
  * [ExtensionalSwift](https://github.com/4taras4/SwiftExtension) - Useful swift extensions in one place 🔶[e]
+ * [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) - This iOS framework allows settings to be in-app in addition to or instead of being in the Settings app.

 ## VR
 * [VR Toolkit iOS](https://github.com/Aralekk/VR_Toolkit_iOS) - A sample project that provides the basics to create an interactive VR experience on iOS :large_orange_diamond: